wildchild777/VaR/Notes.md

-"Derivatives are instruments designed to manage financial risks efficiently.
+"Derivatives are instruments designed to manage financial risks efficiently."

 A derivative is a private contract deriving its value from some underlying asset price, some refrence rate or an index - such as stock, bonds or commodity.
 This contract also has some notional amount, defined in term of currency, shares, bushels etc.